Languages of New Zealand: Māori

 The Māori language of the indigenous Māori people has been an official language by statute since 1987, with rights and obligations to use it defined by the Maori Language Act 1987.
-It can, for example, be used in legal settings, such as in court, but proceedings are recorded in only in English, unless private arrangements are made and agreed by the judge.
+It can, for example, be used in legal settings, such as in court, but proceedings are only recorded in English, unless private arrangements are made and agreed by the judge.

 An Eastern Polynesian language, Māori is closely related to Tahitian and Cook Islands Māori.
 After the Second World War, Māori were discouraged from speaking their language in schools and workplaces and it existed as a community language only in a few remote areas.
 As a consequence of this, many Māori came to view te reo Māori as a language without purpose and chose not to teach their children.
 Since the 1970s, the language has undergone a process of revitalisation and is spoken by a larger number of people.
 Of the 185,955 people (4.0 percent of respondents) who claimed they could hold a conversation in Māori in the 2018 census, 86.2 percent identified as Māori, but, conversely, only 18.4 percent of Māori-identifying spoke te reo Māori.
 No adult Māori alive in New Zealand today does not also speak English.